 About LocalMile

 The slightly less than one-mile trip from my house to Panera takes about five minutes at a fairly leisurely pace, about 1 minute slower than driving (unless parking is tight in which case riding is faster).
 By the time I get home I’ve burned 100 calories, saved $1 or $2 versus driving, and enjoyed riding.
-Unfortunately, there are no cycle paths or lanes which makes riding or walking somewhat less than pleasant.
+Unfortunately, there are no cycle paths or lanes which makes riding or walking somewhat less than pleasant – for me and the cars behind me.

 We have a terrific lakeside trail near our house for hiking and biking in the summer and snowshoeing and nordic skiing in the winter.
 But getting there requires walking about 200 feet along a busy county road with a sharp curve that during the winter often has no shoulder.
 Several of us in the neighborhood have nearly been hit so, at least during the winter, instead of walking this 200 feet, we drive a mile to a safer entrance.